-This review covers the Bronco SPS F, a Turkish clone of the iconic SPAS-12 shotgun, showcased at Shot Show 2026.
-The presenter, demonstrating significant firearms expertise, highlights its dual pump/gas operation, authentic appearance, and simplified loading.
-Key details include the import model's stock being an accessory and expected US availability in the fall, with the unit shown being a prototype.
+This video provides an expert overview of the Bronco SPS F, a Turkish-made clone of the iconic SPAS-12 shotgun, showcased at Shot Show 2026.
+The presenter, demonstrating experienced familiarity with firearms and SPAS-12 nuances, highlights its dual pump/gas operation, simplified loading, and potential for ergonomic upgrades.
+Key details regarding the stock being an accessory and the expected US market availability in the fall are discussed, along with its prototype status.

 This YouTube Short explores the functionality and reliability of Turkish shotguns, questioning whether they perform as expected.
 The video title suggests a focus on whether these firearms are actually dependable, with the context of "EDC" hinting at potential practical applications or comparisons to everyday carry firearms.
 The linked spreadsheet likely contains detailed information about the shotguns discussed or tested.